 The ArchiMate language has three ways of modeling such abstractions.
 First, as described in , behavior elements such as application and technology functions can be used to model logical components, since they represent implementation-independent encapsulations of functionality.
 The corresponding physical components can then be modeled using active structure elements such as application components and nodes, assigned to the behavior elements.
 Second, the ArchiMate language supports the concept of realization.
 This can best be described by working with the Technology Layer upwards.
 The Technology Layer defines the physical artifacts and software that realize an application component.
-It also provides a mapping to other physical concepts such as devices, networks, etc., needed for the realization of an information system.
+It also provides a mapping to other physical concepts such as devices, networks, etc. needed for the realization of an information system.
 The realization relationship is also used to model more abstract kinds of realization, such as that between a (more specific) requirement and a (more generic) principle, where fulfillment of the requirement implies adherence to the principle.
+Realization is also allowed between application components and between nodes.
+This way you can model a physical application or technology component realizing a logical application or technology component, respectively.
 Third, logical and physical application components can be defined as specializations of the application component element, as described in Chapter 15 (see also the examples in Section 15.2.2).
 The same holds for the logical and physical technology components of the TOGAF Content Metamodel, which can be defined as specializations of the node element (see Section 15.2.3).

 In the metamodel pictures within this standard, shades of grey are used to distinguish elements belonging to the different aspects of the ArchiMate framework, as follows: